Jaensche/PhonieCore/README.md

 The folder that corresponds with the current tag is marked with an @ in the end (so that one knows where to add the files for that tag).

 ## Hardware
-Raspberry pi 3b running raspbian buster lite with an rc522 RFID reader connected via SPI.
+- Raspberry pi 3b running raspbian buster lite
+- rc522 RFID reader connected via SPI
+- Powerbank with pass through changing (to enable use and charge at the same time)
+- Nice box that fits all components

 ## Installation
 Update your raspbian